schuh

 Quickbuy was renamed to Quick View — it requires less commitment and better aligns with the page's primary task, discovery.

-Removing More Like This and repositioning Wishlist established product card hierarchy and brought greater prominence to Quick View.
+Removing More Like This and repositioning Wishlist simplified product card hierarchy and brought greater prominence to Quick View.

 Impact

 One gap in this project was the lack of usability testing.
-While the A/B test validated the changes quantitatively, qualitative research would have helped inform design decisions earlier in the process and given greater confidence in the outcomes.
+Whilst the A/B test validated the changes quantitatively, qualitative research early in the process could have uncovered deeper insights into user behaviour and surfaced opportunities I may not have identified through data and competitor analysis alone.